KevinW1998/csv-reader-extended/README.md

 - C++11 support

-This library successfully compiled on following compiler:
+This library was successfully compiled on following compiler:

 - Visual Studio 2015 Update 2
 - MinGW 4.9.2